slocka/use-query-params-state/README.md

 # use-query-params-state (BETA)

-React hooks to manage your application state using the URL query parameters.
+React hooks to manage your application state using the URL query string ([search params](https://developer.mozilla.org/en-US/docs/Web/API/URL/searchParams)).
-The current version is only compatible with React-router.

 ## Why use-query-params-state?

-Very often a page uses some parameters to control the state of your application.
-Using the URL to manage some parts of the state offers multiple advantages:
-- Your application content becomes easy to share across the web.
-- Users can access a specific state of your application through a hyperlink.
-- Users can undo/redo their actions through the browser history.
-- Users can easily come back later on the same or different device with your application in the same state as they left it.
+use-query-params-state aims to improve the developer experience and indirectly the user experience, by making URL state management easy, reliable and type safe.

-Example of url using use-query-params-state:
+Example of URL state using use-query-params-state:
 ```js
 "/products-search?search=red+bike&page=10&pageSize=20&minRating=20&free_delivery=true"
 ```

+### A better user experience

+It is a common pattern for modern web applications to use the URL search query string to control the state of the current page.
+This pattern enables multiple things:
+- Your application content can easily be shared across the web.
+- Users can directly access a specific state of your application through a hyperlink.
+- Users can undo/redo their actions through the browser history.
+- Users can easily bookmark the page and come back later on the same or different device with the application in the same state as it was when saving it.
+-
+### A better developer experience

-On the other hand, managing your state through the URL can be challenging and tedious as there are multiple things to manage:
+If managing your state through the URL can improve the user experience, the developer experience can quickly suffer from it.
+Implementing this pattern from scratch can be challenging and tedious as there are multiple things to manage:
-- Keeping the URL in sync with your application state.
+- Keeping the URL and your React state in sync.
-- Decoding the query string to your URLs state when reading from the URL.
+- Convert the query string to your React state when reading from the URL.
-- Encoding your javascript state to its query string representation when writing into the URL.
+- Convert your React state to its query string representation when writing to the URL.
-- Converting each param into the correct javascript type during encoding/decoding phase (everything in the URL is a string).
+- Keeping track of the correct type of each param during encoding/decoding phase (everything in the URL is a string).
 - Making sure the state defined by the URL hasn't been wrongly altered by the user or isn't corrupted.

+use-query-params handles all those problems for you and offers a solution similar to how you would use `useState` for local state management.

 ## Features

+- Typescript support.
-- Always keep your React application state in sync with the URL query parameters.
+- Always keep your React application state in sync with the URL query string.
-- Auto serialization/de-serialization of the query string to the correct Javascript types based on your configuration.
+- Auto serialization/de-serialization of the query string to the correct Javascript types based on defined schema.
-- Use a default value if the query parameter is not present in the URL query string.
+- Use a default value when the query parameter is not present in the URL query string.
 The default value can also be dynamically computed at execution time.
-- Query params validation to verify that the URL is not corrupted or that the value of the query parameter is valid.
+- Validate the URL search parameters to verify that the URL is not corrupted or that the value of the query parameter is valid.
-  - Validate the query parameter type.
-  - Validate the param based on the value of other query params.
-  - Validate the param based on other data provided at execution time.
 - Customize the serialization to handle more complex param types.
-- Typescript support.

 ## Getting started

 ---
 **WARNING**

-This is still work in progress and the library is not yet stable.
+- This is still work in progress and the library is not yet stable.
 Please do not use in production.

+- The current version is only compatible with React-router.

 ---